Prem Nababsing: Political career

 During the late 1960s and early 1970s Prem Nababsing and his wife, Vidula Seegobin-Nababsing, were actively involved in the newly formed MMM.
 At the 1976 general elections Vidula was elected to parliament in Constituency No.20.
-Following the victory of the MMM-PSM coalition at the 1982 elections Prem became Ambassador of Mauritius in Paris, France.
+Following the victory of the MMM-PSM coalition at the 1982 elections Prem became Ambassador of Mauritius in France.
 At the 1983 elections Vidula was MMM candidate in Constituency No. 11 Vieux Grand Port Rose Belle but she was not elected.

 Prem Nababsing also returned to Mauritius from France after these 1983 elections.
 In 1987 Prem Nababsing was elected for the first time to the National Legislative Assembly in Constituency No. 13 Riviere des Angullies Souillac.
 He held the position of Leader of the Opposition (Mauritius) from 1987 to 1991.
 At the 1991 elections, Prem was re-elected for a 5-year term to Parliament and was part of the ruling MSM-MMM coalition.
 He was Minister of Health until 1993, after which he became Deputy Prime Minister of Mauritius until 1995.

 In 1994, Nababsing formed a new party called Renouveau Militant Mauricien (RMM).
+During the 1995 Mauritian general election, his party allied with the MSM suffered a huge defeat with no elected members in the parliament.